-Hokkaido Hokkaido is the northernmost big island of Japan and it is known mainly because its capital city, Sapporo, was the 1972 Winter Olympics host city.
+Hokkaido is the northernmost big island of Japan, and it is known mainly because its capital city, Sapporo, was the 1972 Winter Olympics host city.

-Hokkaido is not the typical Japanese tourist destination.
-If you dream visiting Japan because you saw on television the crowded streets and the manga dressed youngsters of Tokyo or the geishas and big shrines of Kyoto and Nara, then this is not your destination.
-Hokkaido is completely different than the rest of the country, maybe because it is not densely populated (the biggest city, Sapporo, considred very small for the Japanese standards), maybe because the Japanese did not really think much about it till the Meiji Restoration in the 19th century.
-During the summer the place is covered with beautiful flowers and temperatures are very pleasant for hiking, but Hokkaidi is mainly a winter sports destination, as it is covered in snow almost half of the year.
+Hokkaido is not a typical Japanese tourist destination.
+If you dream of visiting Japan because you saw on television the crowded streets and the manga-dressed youngsters of Tokyo or the geishas and big shrines of Kyoto and Nara, this is not your destination.
+Hokkaido is completely different than the rest of the country, maybe because it is not densely populated (the biggest city, Sapporo, considered very small for the Japanese standards), maybe because the Japanese did not really think much about it till the Meiji Restoration in the 19th century.
+During summer, the place is covered with beautiful flowers, and temperatures are enjoyable for hiking.
+Still, Hokkaido is mainly a winter sports destination, as it is covered in snow almost half of the year.

 Surrounded by water and crisscrossed by rivers and streams, Hokkaido is the ultimate Japanese place for sea food.
-People are rivaled only by bears when it comes to salmon and trout eating.
+People are rivaled only by bears when it comes to salmon and trout hunting.
 Yes, bears!
 Hokkaido is the only place in Japan where bears still live and thrive outside cages.
-The big Brown bear is the symbol of the island, and you see them everywhere, either painted or as teddy bears or stuffed dead bears (very creepy).
+The big Brown bear is the symbol of the island, and you see them everywhere, either painted/curved on wood or as teddy bears or as stuffed dead bears (very creepy).
 When, you hike in the forests, you should always be alert because not all bears are stuffed.

-Hokkaido is large (the size of South Korea) and distances with even with a car are long.
-So, during my 3-weeks stay on the island I managed to visit the central Hokkaido area, which means I moved in a radius of 200km from Sapporo.
+Hokkaido is large (the size of South Korea) and distances with even a car are long.
+So, during my 3-weeks stay on the island I managed to visit only the central Hokkaido area, which means I moved inside a radius of about 200km from Sapporo.
 This is the most densely populated area of the island.
-If you plan to stay more than 3-4 days, I strongly suggest to rent a car.
+If you plan to stay more than 3-4 days, I strongly suggest rending a car.

 Arriving on the island